raventid/write-you-async-for-a-great-good/core.md

 ## Chat Server.
 Where cat introduce Stream, EventLoop and and nonblocking IO.

+(If you don't wanna type all this code you can find it in core directory TODO: add link to here)

 ```ruby
 # Authors note:
 # I think the maximum size of code snippet is this one